hanyangl5/Fract/readme.md

-Fract is a ray tracer based on DirectX 12.
+Fract is a phyiscally based ray tracer based on DirectX 12.

 features to be implemented